 Commission (2013: 17) itself however doubts that he reinforced power can lead to a significant change in the EU-China Investment relations any time soon: "An improvement of the EU-China bilateral investment relationship cannot reasonably be expected, neither from the ongoing PCA negotiations nor from an FTA".
 Negotiations on an EU-China Partnership and Cooperation Agreement (PCA) have been ongoing since 2007.
 The PCA is not a preferential trade agreement in the meaning of the WTO (i.e. no further liberalisation of tariffs and services).
 "The EU proposed a chapter on establishment and services, integrating regulatory provisions and liberalisation commitments for non-services sectors.
-However China indicated that they did not have a mandate covering the liberalisation of investment protection, which in turn is not covered in the European Commission's negotiating directives, which pre-date the entry into force of the Lisbon Treaty and hence of the new competence on investment.
+However China indicated that they did not have a mandate covering the liberalisation of investments in non-services.
+Furthermore, China has made it clear that its main interests lie in the area of investment protection, which in turn is not covered in the European Commission's negotiating directives, which pre-date the entry into force of the Lisbon Treaty and hence of the new competence on investment.
 It seems unrealistic to expect any progress on the trade related parts of the PCA in the near future that could improve the EU-China investment relationship."